Zum Hauptinhalt springen

 Acid titration

-• Principle: Uses a neutralization reaction with a known base (e.g. NaOH) to determine the free acid content
+• Principle: Uses a Neutralization reaction with a known base (e.g. NaOH) to determine the content of free acid

 • Best suited for: Accurate testing of acid concentration in the laboratory